AdobeDocs/experience-manager-64.en/help/sites-developing/framework.md

 ## Tags migration {#tags-migration}

 Experience Manager 6.4 onwards tags are stored under `/content/cq:tags`, which were earlier stored under `/etc/tags`.
 However, in scenarios where Adobe Experience Manager has been upgraded from previous version the tags are still present under the old location `/etc/tags`.
+In upgraded systems tags need to be migrated under `/content/cq:tags`.

+**If Upgraded AEM instance supports TagManager API**

+1. At the start of component, TagManager API detects whether it is an upgraded AEM instance.
+In upgraded system, tags are stored under `/etc/tags`.

+1. The TagManager API then runs in backward compatibility mode, which means the API uses `/etc/tags` as the base path.
+If not, it uses new location `/content/cq:tags`.

+1. Update the tags location.

-In upgraded systems tags need to be migrated under `/content/cq:tags` manually.
-After migrating tags to the new location, run the following script:
+1. After migrating tags to the new location, run the following script:

 ```groovy
 import org.apache.sling.api.resource.*